andreijiroh-dev/leeksbot/CODE_OF_CONDUCT.md

 adopted from [Mozilla's enforcement ladder](https://github.com/mozilla/inclusion/blob/master/code-of-conduct-enforcement/consequence-ladder.md) unless in edge cases where requires drastic actions.

-Each action must be logged at [public our moderation logs](https://transparency.recaptime.dev/modlog) by TBD.
+Each action must be logged at [public our moderation logs](https://transparency.recaptime.dev/modlog) once the report is reviewed and actions are taken.